JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_06.md

 <img src="/image/article/Luz_y_Vida/LyV_2022_06/Editorial-jun-22-1.jpg" alt="Editorial junio 2022-1">
 </figure>

-«An old story tells that in a small town such a storm broke out that the river overflowed its banks and completely flooded everything.
-The inhabitants escaped as they could, but the priest, who had always been a man of great faith, remained at the entrance of the parish, praying to God to get him out of there.
+“An old story tells that in a small town such a storm broke out that the river overflowed its banks and completely flooded everything.
+The inhabitants escaped as they could, but the priest, who had always been a man of great faith, remained at the entrance of the parish, praying to God to get him out of there.”

 “At that moment, a man was passing by driving a pickup truck who yelled at him:”

 “– Father, come on, the water continues to rise!”

-“- Do not worry son. replied the priest, ”God will save me."
+“- Do not worry son. replied the priest, God will save me.”

 “The water level continued to rise and the priest, waist-deep in water, continued to pray.
-Then a rowboat passed by with several men, who called out to him to get on.
+Then a rowboat passed by with several men, who called out to him to get on.”

-The priest responded firmly:
+“The priest responded firmly:”

 “– You go, do not worry about me anymore, God will save me.”

 “The men moved away while the storm did not stop and the water continued to rise; so much so that the priest had to climb to the roof of the parish.
 When the water was about to cover everything, a helicopter approached the priest from where they signaled for him to take the rescue rope, but he refused:”

-«–I am a man of faith! he yelled at the helicopter, “God save me!”
+“– I am a man of faith! he yelled at the helicopter, God save me!”

 “However, the water continued to fall and the priest ended up drowning and reached the gates of heaven.
-When he found himself face to face with God, he could not help but reproach him for letting him die like that."
+When he found himself face to face with God, he could not help but reproach him for letting him die like that.”

 “My Lord,” said the priest sadly, “why did you abandon me?”

-«–But what abandonment are you talking about?
-God replied, “I sent you a truck, I sent you a boat, and I sent you a helicopter!”
+“– But what abandonment are you talking about?
+God replied, I sent you a truck, I sent you a boat, and I sent you a helicopter!”

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2022_06/Editorial-jun-22-2.jpg" alt="Editorial junio 2022-2">